codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 Now you are ready to start building code with Codefresh!

-> Codefresh supports Gitlab and Bitbucket repositories apart from Github.
+> Codefresh supports Gitlab, Bitbucket and Azure GIT repositories apart from Github.
 The same principles presented in this tutorial apply for all Git providers.